olemb/dbfread/README.rst

 dbf2sqlite
 -----------

-A tool is included in the ```examples``` directory to convert dbf into sqlite, for example::
+A tool is included in the ```examples``` directory to convert DBF into sqlite, for example::

     dbf2sqlite -o stamnett.sqlite kabreg.dbf endreg.dbf

-This will create one table for each dbf file.
+This will create one table for each DBF file.
 You can also omit the ``-o stamnett.sqlite`` option to have the SQL printed directly to stdout.